kaleidoscope-gmbh/kalcium-api-documentation/README.md

 ## Examples

 This repository contains sample code in the folder `test-client` to illustrate how to use the published API via the nuget package in a simple .NET Core console application.
+ * Login with a user
+ * Query frequently used data
+ * Search for terms
+ * Try to create an entry
+ * Try to create a term requests
+ * Logout